-What you will need to do to make your public sector website or mobile app meet accessibility requirements
+What you will need to do to make your public sector website or mobile app meet new accessibility regulations

-There will be new requirements for public sector bodies to make websites and mobile apps that are accessible to all users, especially those with disabilities.
+New regulations mean that public sector websites and mobile apps will need to be accessible to all users, especially those with disabilities.

-The new rules will come into force in 3 stages.
+The regulations come into force in 3 stages.

 |New websites (published after 23 September 2018)||23 September 2019|